Advanced Software (return to the homepage)

 When can employees use self-certification?

-Self-certification comes into play when employees declare their illness or inability to work.
-Typically, after an employee has been absent due to sickness, they may self-certify their absence for the initial seven days.
+Employees can use self-certification upon returning to work after a sickness absence to confirm their illness or inability to work.
+They can self-certify their absence due to sickness without the need to produce any medical note up to a certain period.
 Beyond this period, a 'fit note' from a doctor is usually required.
-However, the specific duration for self-certification can vary depending on company policies or local labour regulations.
+The specific duration for self-certification can vary depending on company policies or local labour regulations.

 How long can employees self-certify?